 One of the most notable and popular things to do in Park Slope is visit the green oasis and Central Park of Brooklyn.
 Prospect Park is Brooklyn’s green oasis and giant park that you could spend an entire day in with 586 acres of green space.

-Whether you want to walk, run, bike, sunbathe or have a picnic this is the place to do it.
+Whether you want to walk, run, bike, sunbathe or have a picnic, or even go on a waterfall hike through terrain that imitates the Adirondack landscape upstate – this is the place to do it.

-Designed by the same creators of Central Park in Manhattan, Prospect Park is the outdoor space for your recreational activities as well as the location of the Prospect Park Zoo, Brooklyn Botanic Garden, Grand Army Plaza, Brooklyn Museum, Litchfield Villa and the Boathouse to name a few of the notable landmarks not to mention the ponds, bike paths, and different areas to hang out in.
+Designed by the same creators of Central Park in Manhattan, Frederick Law Olmstead and Calvert Vaux, Prospect Park is the urban greenspace for your recreational activities as well as the location of the Prospect Park Zoo, Brooklyn Botanic Garden, Grand Army Plaza, Litchfield Villa, and the gorgeous Prospect Park Boathouse to name a few of the notable landmarks.
+Not to mention the ponds, bike paths, walking trails, waterfalls, historic tunnels, and even ice skating!

 In the summer, things really get lively in Prospect Park as another one of the best things to do in Park Slope is come here for the free outdoor concerts or throw a party with your friends.

-Technically, Prospect Park doesn’t just belong to Park Slope, Prospect Park also borders Prospect Heights, Prospect Lefferts Gardens, Prospect Park South and Windsor Terrace.
+Technically, Prospect Park doesn’t just belong to Park Slope, Prospect Park also borders other great Brooklyn neighborhoods to explore including Prospect Heights, Prospect Lefferts Gardens, Prospect Park South and Windsor Terrace.

 Stroll Down 5th Avenue